 |1) .Net also provides a multi-tier framework which provides facilities where business logic and data are captured.

 2)It also provides the best platform as a framework and provides automatic garbage collection.

 To conclude, both Java vs .Net are superior languages and it depends on the developer’s skills, requirements and the infrastructure whether Java or.Net is to be used.
 A user must calculate project costs for both Java and .Net platforms and if they rely on Windows more, then they can go for .Net.
 Java is suitable for web projects but .Net works well for projects involving web services and API.
 Hence it is best to analyze your requirements check your preference for both Java vs .Net languages which will help you finalize a language for your use.
 Ultimately the overall operational efficiency of your business is what that matters.

-This has been a guide to Difference between Java and .Net, their Meaning, Head to Head Comparison, Key Differences, Comparison Table, and Conclusion.
+This has been a guide to the Difference between Java and .Net.
+Here we have discussed Java and .Net head to head comparison, key differences along with infographics and comparison table.
 You may also look at the following articles to learn more –